 - In case of a minor injury like bloody wound, broken nails or a problem with contact lenses etc., and according to the decision of the judges, the kata performance will be stopped, and the athlete will be assisted by a doctor out of the competition area if needed.
-The second bullet point is merged with the first - The competition will continue, and the pair will repeat entirely the kata after the last pair has performed. - In case another minor injury happens to the same athlete during the second performance of the kata or after a forgotten technique or a major mistake, the pair will be considered out of competition given a score of 0 for the technique where the injury occurred as well as for the following techniques including the closing ceremony.
+The second bullet point should be merged with the first. - The competition will continue, and the pair will repeat entirely the kata after the last pair has performed. - In case another minor injury happens to the same athlete during the second performance of the kata or after a forgotten technique or a major mistake, the pair will be considered out of competition given a score of 0 for the technique where the injury occurred as well as for the following techniques including the closing ceremony.
 A ranking will be assigned to them in the pool or in the final.
-If ranking allows them to participate in the final, and they are not physically